sudeeprp/default-living/curiosity-conversation.md

 <<Past activities live as sattva, rajas and tamas within us
 <<What am I attached to, and why does it matter? <<table with qualities and discipline, charity
 <<Our interpretation is given by past activities
+<<I give emotions: 10-4 to 10-5

+<<The lord doesn't trap us - we are trapped by our expectations 4-14

+<<akartaram avyayam

+Can a model pull out contradictory statements about actions and tie them together in activity?